franciscowendel/django-fusion/README.md

 # django-fusion-web-page

-_A web page called Fusion using Django; and to work with API I use Django REST Framework in it.
+_A web page called Fusion using Django; and to work with API I use Django REST Framework (to work with API)_
-Not a big deal!_

 **Como executar o projeto**: